kiranaananda/portfolio/_posts/2021-11-03-first-time-investor.md

 tags:   research
 ---

+<h3>The case</h3>

-The case: Bibit is a mutual fund investment platform focusing primarily on first-time investors.
+Bibit is a mutual fund investment platform focusing primarily on first-time investors.
 Our group vision is to help Indonesians manage their personal finances and invest in the right products so that they can improve their lives by achieving their goals and needs in the future.
 This year, Bibit has reached 5 Million users.
 To continue our leads in Indonesia, the goal is to help us gather insights from the people's perspective of Bibit as a brand and how we should position ourselves as compared to our competitors.
 <hr>

-**Background and assumptions**
+<h3>Background and assumptions</h3>

 Background
 - Bibit has achieved 5 million users and is planning sustainable user growth among first-time investors.